 If they are to remain in tip top condition, it is your task to replicate this perfect environment, something which we're sure you will be able to do!
+These plants can brighten up your house for the Christmas season and beyond if looked after carfeully.

 • Place in a warm position that is well lit (Ponsettias can tolerate direct winter sunlight)